-- Increased Collaboration by facilitating a direct line of communications between agencies, bureaus, and the FedRAMP PMO - Increased Awareness of FedRAMP by improving understanding of FedRAMP and the Marketplace throughout the federal government - Greater Efficiency by establishing a single point of expertise that can lead to faster authorizations and less use of resources over time - Improved Visibility to increase transparency into program updates and strategic initiatives
+- Increased collaboration by facilitating a direct line of communications between federal agencies, bureaus, and FedRAMP. - Increased awareness of FedRAMP by improving understanding of FedRAMP and the FedRAMP Marketplace throughout the federal government. - Greater efficiency by establishing a single point of expertise that can lead to faster authorizations and less use of resources over time. - Improved visibility to increase transparency into program updates and strategic initiatives.